 After several months of keeping the doors closed, we're pulling off the dust sheets and welcoming back visitors inside the showrooms.
-The route might feel slightly different and a few areas will remain closed, but you'll certainly be able to soak up the essence of Knole and see its' treasured collections.
+The House and Collections team have been working over winter to deep clean the showrooms and carry out condition checks of the collection.

 Hand sanitiser will be available for everyone to use before entering the house and a member of our team will be taking contact details to comply with track and trace.
 Please don't bring any large bags with you as we're unable to look after them at present.
 As with all indoor public spaces, you will be required to wear a face covering during your visit.

 We're also limiting the number of visitors in the house to 50 at any time to ensure social distancing can be followed.
 This may mean you might have to queue for a while in Stone Court so please check the forecast before you arrive and come prepared.

 The showrooms at Knole open from 11am to 4pm, with last entry at 3.30pm.
 The busiest times to visit are between 11am-1pm.
 To avoid the queues, why not enjoy a walk around the park, refreshments in the Brewhouse Cafe or browse in the shop before heading to the house early afternoon?

 Changes to parking

 The car park is available for National Trust members and paying visitors to the house only.
 Members can visit the house, parkland and use the car park for free but should pre-book for everyone in their party.

 Non-members will no longer be able to just book just a car parking space.
 If you're only intending to visit Knole Park, we recommend you use the multi-storey car park in Sevenoaks town centre (postcode TN13 1LW).
 This is a short walk to Knole Park through Webb's Alley.